argonne-lcf/dlio_benchmark/docs/source/config.rst

      - the chunk size for hdf5.
    * - keep_files
      - True
-     - whether to keep the dataset files afer the simulation.
+     - whether to keep the dataset files after the simulation.

 .. note ::
   The training and validation datasets will be put in ```${data_folder}/train``` and ```${data_folder}/valid``` respectively.
 If ``num_subfolders_train`` and ``num_subfolders_eval`` are larger than one, the datasets will be split into multiple subfolders within ```${data_folder}/train``` and ```${data_folder}/valid```.